 Who doesn’t love music and concerts?

--Mostly, everyone loves it!
+Mostly, everyone loves it!

-And if your favorite band is on the stage, then definitely you'll be enjoying the most of it.
+And if your favorite band is on the stage, then you'll definitely be enjoying the most of it.

-No matter what the genre is, attending these live events is a fun experience that many tend to enjoy.
+No matter what the genre is, attending these live events is a fun experience many tend to enjoy.
 It has been estimated that 32 million people go to at least one music festival in the US each year.

 But one of the significant issues that many people might start to face is developing hearing damage from concerts.